 Mouse Rate Checker records the number of times your mouse sends the data to the computer and measures it in Hz, and because it calculates the polling rate in Hz, that is why it is also called Mouse Hz checker.

-What is Mouse Polling Rate in Detail with Example?
+What is Mouse Polling Rate?

 Especially in gaming, the mouse polling rate is of critical importance.
 Think of an example wherein you have just half a second to dodge and quickly shoot your target.
 In that case, if you have a slow polling rate, then you might already be dead.
 That’s why gaming mice companies advertise for fast response time.

 The faster your Mouse responds to your input, the less you will suffer from input lag.

 Most of the Mouse these days comes with 125, 250, 500 and 1000Hz polling rate.
 The general rule of thumb is the higher a polling rate, the better the Mouse is.

 Important: If you have a mouse with a higher polling rate, then there is a lot of stress on your system.
 So it is recommended not to always set your Mouse for the highest polling rate it can handle.